 Then there’s this: 76% of people who search, visit the business within a day.
 And of those visitors, 28% will make a purchase.
 That means that of 100 people who do a mobile search for a particular business, 76 will walk through the door.
 And of those 76 visitors, roughly 21 people will buy something.
 That’s huge!
 I’ve worked on ad campaigns in the past where the business would sell their Grandmas for a positive return of 21%!

-So, it will pay you enormous dividends to make plain and super-accessible your physical location.
+It will pay you enormous dividends to make plain and super-accessible your physical location.
 Include your directory listing info, too: NAP (the Name of your business, your Address, your Phone number).
 Tuck your area somewhere in the content of every page and blog post.
 It can be your region (Upstate SC), county (Spartanburg), town (Moore), neighborhood (Oak Forest), street (Pogue Street), right down to your address (if you have a good security system).